onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 We need a system that reliably generates better explanations and better strategies of putting them in people’s heads NPC chipping meme use plunger on head and say "get in there" - in the fucking skull
+    or use plunger about sucking good ideas out of people's heads and into the epistemic commons

+Social engineering
+Why do i censor the word BEEP?
+Why do I degrade myself just to appease the algorithm on which I have 0 democratic input?
+BEEP BEEP BEEP !!1 slowmo zoom spitting saliva
+We as a society value the pretence and appearance of doing good rather than actually doing good Everyone - including kids - instantly realise the word I censored and despite the word not being said the phrase still gets cemented in their heads.
+Because engineering stupid rules doesn’t work.
+This is another inversion - we should value truth over appearance and feelings when those feelings are not in accordance with truth
+What a fucking joke

 ██████████████████████████████████████████████████████████████████
 # digital ID